 - Data Transformation

-drChrono, a reliable medical platform for practices around the world, offers contemporary technological solutions related to Electronic Health Records (EHR), Practice Management (PM) and revenue cycle management services...Learn More
+drChrono Electronic Health Records (EHR) software, a reliable medical platform for practices around the world, offers contemporary technological solutions related to Electronic Medical Records (EMR) software, Practice Ma...Learn More

 PIMSY is a certified electronic health record (EHR) and practice management solution designed for midsize medical practices.
 The solution offers practices, industry-specific features and further allows them to easily cus...Learn More